happypandax/happypandax/INSTALL.md

 2. Now go to the frontpage of the happypanda repo and click Download Zip
 3. Extract to desired location
-4. Open a cmd in that location. (in Windows you can write 'cmd' in the fodler explorer url bar and then press enter)
+4. Open a cmd in that location. (in Windows you can write 'cmd' in the folder explorer url-bar and then press enter)
-5. Write: python main.py
+5. Write in cmd: python main.py
 6. The program should now be running.

-Note: Try renaming the 'main.py' file to 'main.pyw' to try running without console (not guaranteed to work)
+Note: Try renaming the 'main.py' file to 'main.pyw' and then just doubleclicking on it to try running without console (not guaranteed to work)